ALA Emerging Leaders Program

 Applying to the Program

-Applications for the 2014 class of Emerging Leaders is now closed.
+Applications for the 2015 class of Emerging Leaders are now being accepted.
 Applications must be submitted online.
-Deadline for submission of the application and all references is August 2, 2013.
+Deadline for submission of the application and all references is August 1, 2014.
 Once an application has been submitted, persons listed as references in the application will receive automated notices with appropriate links to complete statements of reference.
-All reference letters, letters of support, etc. should be submitted online by the same deadline, August 2, 2013.
-Note: The program is limited to no more than 50 participants each year.
+All reference letters, letters of support, etc. should be submitted online by the same deadline, August 1, 2014.
+Note: The program is limited to approximately 50 participants each year.
+About two-thirds of selected participants will be sponsored.
+As part of the application, you may select various organizations that you would like to consider you for sponsorship.
+However, sponsorship is not required to participate in the program.
+If you are not sponsored, you will be expected to pay all of your own expenses which may include travel and hotel to attend both ALA Conferences.

 Roles and Responsibilities